The pandemic continues to cause unprecedented disruption across industries worldwide.

 IMARC Group provides an analysis of the key trends in each sub-segment of the global ice cream market report, along with forecasts for growth at the global and regional level from 2021-2026.
 Our report has categorized the market based on flavor, category, product and distribution channel.

 Breakup by Flavor:

-The market has been segmented on the basis of different flavors which include vanilla, chocolate and fruit.
-Amongst these, vanilla is majorly preferred by consumers as it is used in the preparation of several other desserts.
+Currently, vanilla is mostly preferred by consumers as it is used in the preparation of several other desserts.

 Breakup by Category:

-On the basis of categories, the market has been segregated into impulse, take-home and artisanal ice creams.
-Amongst these, impulse ice cream has outgrown other categories and is expected to maintain its dominant position during the forecast period.
+Amongst the categories mentioned above, impulse ice cream is expected to maintain its dominant position during the forecast period.